Skip to main content

 Hoarding

-Hoarded homes can be at a higher risk of fire.
+Hoarded homes are a fire risk.
 The number of possessions can also lead to exit routes becoming blocked, making safe evacuation more difficult.
-Fires spread much faster, especially if doors cannot be closed and where there are flammable items such as newspapers or cardboard lying around.
+Fires spread faster, especially if doors cannot be closed and where there are flammable items such as newspapers or cardboard lying around.

 If someone you know lives in a home that is full of belongings, help them to live more safely by: